Bhuvaneshwari-H/Bhuvaneshwari-H/README.md

 Hey There!
 I'm Bhuvaneshwari H
-Currently a student at Vidyavardhaka College of Engineering Mysore An Enthusiastic Programmer.
+Currently a student at Vidyavardhaka College of Engineering Mysore.
+An Enthusiastic Programmer.
 Passionate front end developer